-Dr. Strange is the fourteenth film in the Marvel Cinematic Universe, that is the one inhabited by Iron Man, Thor, Captian America, Hulk, Spider-man and The Avengers to name but a few.
+Dr. Strange is the fourteenth film in the Marvel Cinematic Universe, that is the one inhabited by Iron Man, Thor, Captain America, Hulk, Spider-man and The Avengers to name but a few.
 The film is directed and co-written by Scott Derrickson.
 It boasts an impressive cast of supporting actors including Rachel McAdams, Tilda Swinton, Mads Mikkelson, Chiwetel Ejiofor and Michael Stuhlberg.

 I admittedly knew very little about the comic book character Dr. Strange before seeing the film.
 Marvel, and their parent company Disney, are well aware that Dr. Strange is a second level type of superhero.
 He isn't on par with his more famous compatriots like Spider-man, Hulk, Captain America or Iron Man.
 So the studio wisely uses this film to roll out not only a "new" property in their cinematic universe, but in doing so they also prepare the audience for multiple and changing versions of the cinematic universe they have already created.
 What I mean by that is Dr. Strange is not just a superhero, he is a mystical hero, who is part of a group that can cross over into other dimensions, mess with time, and generally warp all that we think we know for sure.
-It is a very savvy move for Marvel/Disney to roll Dr. Strange out now as it allows them to have a new money-making franchise and also gives them the flexibility to change and alter the current direction of Marvel films by giving themselves the ability to "change universes" through Dr. Strange's multi-dimensial time-line jumping.
+It is a very savvy move for Marvel/Disney to roll Dr. Strange out now as it allows them to have a new money-making franchise and also gives them the flexibility to change and alter the current direction of Marvel films by giving themselves the ability to "change universes" through Dr. Strange's multi-dimensional time-line jumping.
 So they can make a film where Captain America is evil or the Hulk kills Spider-man, and then have Dr. Strange come along and either turn back time or jump to another universe in the multi-verse…pretty savvy.

 Disney is on fire right now in terms of the moves they have made in recent years.
 In 2010 the studio bought Marvel comics and their cavalcade of superheroes, the only notable exception being the X-Men who are stuck over at the creative hell known as Fox.
-The purchasing price was 4 billion dollars which, sadly, was just out of my price range.
+The purchasing price was $4 billion which, sadly, was just out of my price range.
 That is a lot of money for any studio to invest, but the move has already paid for itself with multiple successful franchise films and spinoffs in the time since the purchase.
 Disney has pumped out twelve Marvel based films in the last six years, with many more to come.
-These twelve films have made in excess of 9 billion dollars.
-Add to that the shrewd move to purchase the Star Wars franchise from George Lucas for another 4 billion, which has already paid off handsomely as the first Star Wars film they made, The Force Awakens, made 2 billion worldwide last year.
+These twelve films have made in excess of $9 billion.
+Add to that the shrewd move to purchase the Star Wars franchise from George Lucas for another $4 billion, which has already paid off handsomely as the first Star Wars film they made, The Force Awakens, made $2 billion worldwide last year.
 And that evil mastermind Mickey Mouse plans to release new Star Wars films every year for the next few years ensuring another huge payday for the studio.
 In other words, Disney earnings are going to be very healthy for the foreseeable future.

 So why am I talking all this inside baseball about movie studios and franchises and box office?
 Well, Dr. Strange is both an example of why that strategy by the studio is good for business and simultaneously bad for movies.
 Dr. Strange is not a terrible movie comparatively speaking, not at all, but it also isn't a great one.
 But it could have been a hell of a lot better than it was in the hands of a more daring and confident director.
 But daring and confident directors are not going to get a chance to mess with the Mickey Mouse Marvel Money Machine.
 Instead the Marvel films are all going to be formulaic, rather predictable, self-consciously cutesy, and cinematically somewhat lacking, just like Dr. Strange.